Management (BS)

 Management majors are required to take three (3) courses that are approved as Management electives.
 Some courses offered by other programs may be used as management electives.

-Students are eligible to use their 3 management electives to secure a concentration in Global Logistics and Supply Chain Management or Human Resourse Management.
+Students are eligible to use their 3 management electives to secure a concentration in Global Logistics and Supply Chain Management or Human Resource Management.
 For course requirements, visit the catalog's concentration tab under Management (BS).

 concentrations